BASIC Digital Photography Glossary: Q to Z

 shutter speed: The length of time that the camera shutter remains open, thereby allowing light to enter the camera and expose the photograph.

-Photography lesson #4 – Shutter speed
+Photography lesson #4 – Shutter speed a great resource from miketurner-photography |

 The shutter speed is the actual time that the shutter is open to allow light to hit the sensor.
 Shutter speed is usually measured in seconds.
 The smaller the number is, the shorter the shutter will be open.
 Longer shutter speeds are used for low light conditions such as shooting at night, or can give the effect of fast motion making objects appear blurry.